 Allison joined the Portland Sea Dogs in October of 2016.
 A Cape Cod native, Allison earned her B.A in Biological Psychology from the University of Maine in 2011 and then went on to earn her Master of Sports Leadership degree from Northeastern University in May of 2016.
 While earning her master's, Allison worked at Wheelock College as the athletic operations assistant and served as the assistant women's lacrosse coach at Massachusetts Maritime Academy.
 In the summer of 2016, she moved to Maine to pursue a career in professional sports.
 Allison currently resides in Westbrook.

-The 2018 season will be Alan's fifth season with the Sea Dogs and ninth in professional sports.
+The 2019 season will be Alan's sixth season with the Sea Dogs and ninth in professional sports.
 Alan got his start in the industry as a public and community relations intern with the Maine Red Claws, where he spent four seasons.
 At the end of his second season with the Red Claws, he came on board with the Sea Dogs as the guest services representative, a job he enjoyed for two seasons before transitioning into the ticket office in the coordinator role.
 Alan is entering his second season as the ticket office coordinator and still loving every minute that he spends at Hadlock Field… even in the off-season.

-Fletcher joined the Sea Dogs in January of 2017 season.
+Fletcher joined the Sea Dogs in January of 2017.
 She received her BA in Politics from Hillsdale College in southern Michigan, where she acted as an opponent scout and assistant recruiter for the Hillsdale Chargers.
 After a brief interlude working in her degree field on a senatorial campaign in the Twin Cities, she is looking very much forward to her return to the more rewarding field of baseball.
 Though born in Brunswick, Fletcher grew up outside of Denver, Colorado.
 She is excited to be back in her home state, working with the home team.

 Cooke was named the Sea Dogs' Head Groundskeeper in October 2017 after serving as the Sea Dogs' Assistant Head Groundskeeper for eight seasons.
 Prior to joining the Sea Dogs, Cooke spent ten years working for the City of South Portland, maintaining the fields at the Wainwright Recreation Complex.
 Cooke is a graduate of South Portland High School and the University of Rhode Island.
 Cooke played baseball at Rhode Island, where he developed his interest in turf management, as the baseball team often worked on the field.
 In addition to his duties at the Sea Dogs, Cooke is an assistant baseball and football coach at South Portland High School.